 After you have sewn your cushions together, serge or use a zig-zag stitch (if you don’t have a surger) to finish the edges.
-This will ensure that your seams are strong and will last.
+This will ensure strong, long lasting seams.
 Now you’re ready to stuff your cushions.
-The stuffing from my original cushions was still in good shape so I was able to use these.
-If your cushions are in bad shape, you can pick up new stuffing at your local craft store.
+The foam from my original cushions was still in good shape so I was able to use these.
+If your cushions are in bad shape, you can pick up new foam at your local craft store.

 Having never sewn cushion covers before, I was pleasantly surprised at how easy it actually is to do.
 The Sunbrella fabric has already held up much better than the previous cushion material and it is far easier to clean.
 This is the only outdoor material I know of that you can actually use a diluted bleach solution on without causing damage!